-Figure 2.26: Lane keeping behavior from automated Yolo vehicle center analysis, Cassidy Overcrossing, SB direction, selected Wednesdays at 10 am, 10-min videos; average speed from HERE Technologies data for 1 h at Cassidy St/Exit 51C
+Figure 2.26: Lane keeping behavior from automated YOLO vehicle center analysis, Cassidy Overcrossing, SB direction, selected Wednesdays at 10 am, 10-min videos; average speed from HERE Technologies data for 1 h at Cassidy St/Exit 51C

-Figure 2.27 shows the lane keeping behavior at Palomar Airport Rd Overcrossing, which was at the south end of the work zone, for the same three Wednesdays as Figure 2.26.
-Again, vehicles on lane 1 had a left bias (average Yolo MLP was a mean of -0.9 ft).
-Lanes 2 to 4 had a right bias with mean average Yolo MLP of 0.3, 1.1 and 1.4 ft respectively.
+Figure 2.27 shows the lane keeping behavior at Palomar Airport Rd Overcrossing, which was at the south end of the work zone, for the same three Wednesdays as Cassidy Overcrossing.
+Again, vehicles on lane 1 had a left bias (average YOLO MLP was -0.9 ft).
+Lanes 2 to 4 had a right bias with mean average YOLO MLP of 0.3, 1.1 and 1.4 ft, respectively.
 Vehicles at this location had passed an off-ramp and were heading from the regular traffic zone into the work zone.
-Vehicles did not see the orange temporary striping at this location but at about 500 ft further north of the camera.
-The average speeds from 50.95 mph to 66.89 mph did not seem to influence the lane keeping behavior.
+The orange temporary striping did not start at this location but about 500 ft further north of the camera.
+The average speeds from 50.95 mph to 66.89 mph seem to indicate that temporary orange striping did not influence lane keeping behavior.

-Figure 2.27: Lane keeping behavior from automated Yolo vehicle center analysis, Palomar Airport Rd Overcrossing, SB direction, selected Wednesdays at 10 AM, 10 min videos; average speed from HERE Technologies data for 1 h at Palomar Airport Rd/Exit 47
+Figure 2.27: Lane keeping behavior from automated YOLO vehicle center analysis, Palomar Airport Rd Overcrossing, SB direction, selected Wednesdays at 10 AM, 10 min videos; average speed from HERE Technologies data for 1 h at Palomar Airport Rd/Exit 47